 For more details on SEM, click here.

-It is important to note that you should never use the terms SEO and SEM interchangeably, because although they work hand in hand, they are not the same term.
-For more details on SEO, check out my best SEO strategies for 2019.
+It is important to note that you should never use the terms SEO and SEM interchangeably because although they work hand in hand, they are not the same term.

-SEO vs SEM – Which One To Choose
+SEO vs SEM – Which One Is Better

 When it comes to choosing the best tactic, it is important to evaluate your specific needs, but be sure to fully understand the differences and how you will maintain your efforts.